Kamian404/Yrni-Shares/README.md

 # Yrni Lockout Shares

-I am sharing some raid & dungeon lockouts in World of Warcraft retail, allowing you to skip directly to the boss who drops the mount or transmog item!
+Hi, I'm [Yrna](https://worldofwarcraft.blizzard.com/en-us/character/eu/antonidas/Yrna) and I'm sharing some raid & dungeon lockouts in World of Warcraft retail, allowing you to skip directly to the boss who drops the mount or transmog item!

 ## Instructions